devspaceship/cuda-mandelbrot-julia/README.md

 # CUDA Mandelbrot Julia

-A visualizer for the Mandelbrot set and Julia sets using the GPU with CUDA
+A visualizer for the Mandelbrot set and Julia sets using the GPU with CUDA®

 ## Dependencies